Phantom Lady, Followed by a Lecture by Thomas Elsaesser | Spring 2018

 Programmed by Rob King, Film and Media Studies

-Screening is followed by a lecture by Thomas Elsaesser, Film and Media Studies: “Film Noir as the Long Shadow of Weimar Germany: Robert Siodmak’s Phantom Lady and Retroactive Causality”
+Screening was followed by a lecture by Thomas Elsaesser, Film and Media Studies: “Film Noir as the Long Shadow of Weimar Germany: Robert Siodmak’s Phantom Lady and Retroactive Causality”

 Thomas Elsaesser is Professor Emeritus at the Department of Media and Culture of the University of Amsterdam.
 He has authored and edited some twenty volumes on film history, film theory, media archaeology, and new media and installation art.
 Among his recent books are Film Theory: An Introduction through the Senses (2nd ed., 2015) and Film History as Media Archaeology (2016).
 He has just completed a book on European Cinema and Continental Philosophy: Film as Thought Experiment (2018).
 And he is also writer-director of the film The Sun Island, which premiered at the Kassel Documentary Festival last year.
 Since 2013 he has taught part-time at Columbia University.